Hearing Aid Services

 Tinnitus (tin-NY-tus) is a common condition where a person experiences a ringing, rushing or buzzing in the ears.
 Tinnitus is present in approximately 75% of all people with some form of hearing loss.
 While it will not cause you to lose your hearing, it is a leading indicator of hearing loss, even mild hearing loss.
 While Tinnitus is different for each person, it can affect your daily activities and quality of life.
 Our hearing health care professionals can help recommend a course of action to deal with this persistent problem.
-While there is no cure for Tinnitus, our providers work with FDA approved Tinnitus Therapy options to treat and reduce your Tinnitus.

 A Hearing Evaluation is Designed To Identify Your Unique Hearing Profile

 What to Expect, and How to Prepare For Your Evaluation

 The sense of hearing is a primary element in our world today and as such it requires a treatment plan encompassing far more than the sale of a hearing instrument.
 We believe in not just selling a product and moving on to the next client; but rather, the experience and journey we will share together for many years to come.
 Our philosophy is improve your ability to understand the speech details of our spoken language, locate the direction of human speech, reduce the energy and effort it takes to hear in background noise, and to personalize your treatment plan to suit your needs.
 In order to boost your hearing ability and achieve these goals, our treatment plans are designed as a comprehensive approach and outlined below.